 What is the difference between Microblading and Combination brow?
 Microblading creates the look of fine hand-drawn hair strokes.
 It is best suited to people with dry to normal skin, and for people with some hair.
 This service is not appropriate for people with oily or thin skin.

 A combination brow is a mix of microbladed hair strokes with shading.
 I offer soft or bold combo brows.
-Both soft and bold brows create a fuller looking brow and add depth to brows with no existing hair.
+Both soft and bold brows create fuller-looking brows and add depth to brows with no existing hair.
+It creates a look similar to soft powdery brow makeup.
 The amount of hair you have, the thickness of your skin and if you have oily skin will influence the level of shading you require.
 This service is appropriate for all skin types.

 Will it hurt?
 A topical anesthetic is used to maximize your comfort during the procedure, however, pain tolerance varies from client to client.
 Most clients describe tweezing and threading to be more uncomfortable.